ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_3/Backtracking/Notes.md

 6. **m Coloring Problem**
    - Use backtracking to assign colors to each vertex, ensuring no two adjacent vertices share the same color.

-7. **Print All Palindromic Partitions of a String**
-   - Use backtracking to explore all possible partitions of the string and check if each partition is a palindrome.

-8. **Subset Sum Problem**
-   - Use backtracking to explore all subsets of the array, and track the subsets that sum to a given value.

 9. **The Knight’s Tour Problem**
    - Use backtracking to move the knight on the chessboard, ensuring each move is valid and backtracking if no further moves are possible.